-As an Advanced Certificate, as opposed to an academic degree, students are exempt from certain policies and related administrative procedures.
+As the Advanced Certificate is not a degree, students are exempt from certain policies and related administrative procedures.
 Unlike full-time degree programs, students in the Advanced Certificate program are not required to follow continuous registration.
-This part-time program has a more flexible time-to-completion and students may choose to not register for a fall or spring semester (Summer/January optional), without requesting an official leave of absence from the Seminary.
+This part-time program has a more flexible time-to-completion and students may choose to not register for a fall or spring semester, without requesting an official leave of absence from the Seminary.
 Still, it is strongly encouraged that students take at least one course each fall and spring semester to maintain academic progress toward certificate completion.
 Advanced Certificate students have a maximum of two years to completion.
 Those not registered for two consecutive fall/spring semesters are withdrawn and must reapply to the program.